 - Cut Short: He recorded most of his early songs on home made cassette recordings.
 As a result a lot of songs end quite abrupt or with audible cuts.
 Especially the final track of each album also has an ending Cut Short.

-- Deconstruction: His entire oeuvre is about what it actually means to be a Woobie and a Cloudcuckoolander.
+- Deconstruction: His entire oeuvre was about what it actually means to be a Woobie and a Cloudcuckoolander.

 - Did Not Get the Girl: Many songs are about unrequited love.